 HBase is a NoSQL, distributed database model that is included in the Apache Hadoop Project.
 It runs on top of the Hadoop Distributed File System (HDFS).
 HBase is designed for data lake use cases and is not typically used for web and mobile applications.
 Cassandra, by contrast, offers the availability and performance necessary for developing always-on applications.

 Today’s organizations have two data needs.
-The need for a database devoted to online operations and the analysis of “hot” data generated by Web, mobile and IOT applications.
-And the need for a batch oriented big data platform that supports the processing of vast amounts of “cold” unstructured historical data.
+First is the need for a database devoted to online operations and the analysis of ‘hot’ data generated by Web, mobile, and IoT applications.
+Secondly, the need for a batch-oriented big data platform that supports the processing of vast amounts of ‘cold’ unstructured historical data.
 By tightly integrating Cassandra and Hadoop to work together, both needs can be served.

-While Cassandra works very well as a highly fault tolerant backend for online systems, Cassandra is not as analytics friendly as Hadoop.
+While Cassandra works very well as a highly fault-tolerant backend for online systems, Cassandra is not as analytics-friendly as Hadoop.
 Deploying Hadoop on top of Cassandra creates the ability to analyze data in Cassandra without having to first move that data into Hadoop.
 Moving data off Cassandra into Hadoop and HDFS is a complicated and time-consuming process.
-Thus Hadoop on Cassandra gives organizations a convenient way to get specific operational analytics and reporting from relatively large amounts of data residing in Cassandra in real time fashion.
-Armed with faster and deeper big data insights, organizations that leverage both Hadoop and Cassandra can better meet the needs of their customers and gain a stronger edge over their competitors.
+Thus Hadoop on Cassandra gives organizations a convenient way to get specific operational analytics and reporting from relatively large amounts of data residing in Cassandra in a real-time fashion.
+Armed with faster and deeper big data insights, organizations that leverage both Hadoop and Cassandra can better meet their customers’ needs and gain a stronger edge over their competitors.